Culombus, INDIANA?

 I didn't have a chance to eat at Divino, but I drooled over the menu posted in the window for a while.
 The dishes sounded like the divine meals I had in Italy.
 I'm guessing this place would have the attention to detail that any refined tongue craves.
 I may drive back just for dinner and drive home afterwards.
 If you're looking for a great meal, I'd recommend checking this place out.
 Let me know how it goes.
 It was right on the main drag through downtown, near all the shops and such.
 You might have a walk around the old part of town and stop here for the grand finish.

-I also didn't get a chance to check out the food at Smith's Row, but I did snap this photo of it.
+Smith's Row, but I did snap this photo of it.
 Track down their website for more info.
 It sounds like a great place for a romantic dinner.
 Fine dining and a tempting menu, with style.
 It's a shame I didn't get to eat at either of these places, but perhaps next time.
 Columbus is more about architecture than dining, at least from what you read online, but the great places are there.

 We did eat at Johnny Carinos (the others were closed on Sunday).
 It's a chain, but the food is really excellent.
 I didn't bother snapping a photo of that one.